Battle of Bosra: Battle

 After two days, as Khalid ibn al-Walid set out on the last day of his march to Bosra, the garrison of Bosra advanced towards the Muslim army outside the city.
 Shurahbil and the Roman commander held talks with their forces drawn up for battle; the Muslims offered three choices: Islam, tribute, or the sword.
 When the Byzantines chose the sword, in the middle of the morning, the battle began.

 For the first few hours, the fighting continued at a steady pace, with neither side making any headway; but soon after midday, the superior strength of the Romans turned the battle in their favor.
 The Romans moved forces around both of Shurahbil's flanks and the fighting increased in intensity.
 The temper of Shurahbil's soldiers became suicidal as the real danger of their position became evident, and they fought with ferocity to avoid encirclement, which appeared to be the Roman's goal.
 By early afternoon, the Roman wings had moved further forward, and the encirclement of Shurahbil's force became a virtual certainty.
 Then, suddenly, the combatants became aware of a powerful cavalry force galloping towards the battlefield from the northwest.

-Khalid was about a mile from Bosra when the wind carried the sounds of battle to him.
+Khalid was about a mile from Bosra when he heard the sounds of battle.
 He immediately ordered the men to horse; as soon as the cavalry was ready, he led it towards the battle field.
 The Romans withdrew soon after they became aware of the cavalry's arrival.
 The Muslims under Shurahbil came to regard Khalid's arrival as a miracle.